 Translation is the written transfer of meaning from one language to another – as opposed to interpreting, which is the spoken transfer of language.

 All kinds of texts need to be translated, from legal documents to websites, from books to annual reports.
 Every text has its own challenges and needs an individual approach – there is no ‘one size fits all’ solution for translation.
-For example, a lot of creativity is needed when working with advertising texts to make sure that the same message is conveyed in a different language and culture.
-On the other hand, legal texts or contracts require in-depth knowledge of specific terminology and complex grammatical structures.
 My experience, personal skills and interests have led me to specialise in the following areas:

 Marketing & business communication

 I love to get creative with marketing texts, press releases and product descriptions.
-Understanding what other markets and cultures value is crucial to appropriately translating and adapting a text to suit the target audience.
+Understanding what is valued by other markets and cultures is crucial to appropriately translating and adapting a text to suit the target audience.

 From product descriptions and catalogues to newsletters, blog entries and press releases, I love to work with new products, concepts and companies.
 Translating your text from French or German into English can help you reach a wider, international audience.
 With an English website, users from all around the world will be able to read about your company, order your products or be inspired by your business!

 My own personal interest in endurance sport and adventure travel mean that I love translating anything to do with these subjects.
 From Alpine trail race reports to Austrian ski resorts, from five-star luxury hotel websites to city travel guides – my passion, experience and love of sport and travel give me all the tools I need to translate your text with quality and flair.

 A range of clients and assignments have led me to become a translation specialist for the energy industry – from German energy policy to wind turbine maintenance manuals, from undersea cabling catalogues to websites and presentations about renewable energy and transmission networks.